Gedistribueerde-sys/project_distributed/docs/architecture.md

     -   **Efficiency**: Protobuf is a compact and efficient binary format, reducing the size of the data transmitted to the server.
     -   **Clarity & Evolution**: The message structure is clearly defined in a `.proto` file, which serves as self-documenting and allows for easier evolution of the protocol over time.

-### 6. Asynchronous Messaging with a Bulletin Board Model
+### 7. Asynchronous Messaging with a Reliable Bulletin Board Model

 Clients do not communicate directly.
 Instead, they post encrypted messages to a public bulletin board (the server) and retrieve them from it.
 A background thread on the client (`InAndOutBox`) handles the sending and receiving of messages.

 -   **Rationale**:
     -   **Decoupling**: Senders and receivers do not need to be online at the same time.
+    -   **Reliability**: The server uses a two-phase commit (`get`/`confirm`) protocol for message retrieval.
+A message is only removed from the board after the client has confirmed its receipt.
+An automated cleanup task on the server handles orphaned messages that are checked out but never confirmed.
-    -   **Resilience**: The background thread can retry sending or receiving messages if the server is temporarily unavailable, improving the reliability of message delivery.
+    -   **Resilience**: The background thread on the client can retry sending or receiving messages if the server is temporarily unavailable, improving the reliability of message delivery.

-### 7. Hash-Chain Protocol for Forward Secrecy
+### 8. Hash-Chain Protocol for Forward Secrecy

 The core of the secure messaging protocol is a hash-chain mechanism.
 For each message sent, the symmetric encryption key is updated by hashing it.